Greg Davies Announces First Ever Australian Stand-Up Tour

 Image supplied

-Embarking on his first stand-up tour in seven years, Greg Davies is bringing Full Fat Legend to Australian and New Zealand shores for the very first time.
+Embarking on his first stand-up tour in seven years, Greg Davies is bringing his new comedy show Full Fat Legend to Australian and New Zealand shores this October and November.

 The star of Taskmaster, The Inbetweeners, The Cleaner, Never Mind The Buzzcocks, Man Down and Cuckoo is heading our way in October as part of his biggest tour ever.

-The former high school drama teacher’s tour kicks off with three shows in New Zealand at Auckland’s KTK Theatre on Sunday 18 October, Wellington’s Michael Fowler Centre on Tuesday 20 October and Christchurch’s Town Hall on Wednesday 21 October.
+The former high school drama teacher’s first Australian and New Zealand tour kicks off with three shows in New Zealand at Auckland’s KTK Theatre on Sunday 18 October, Wellington’s Michael Fowler Centre on Tuesday 20 October and Christchurch’s Town Hall on Wednesday 21 October.

 The comedian then heads to Australia for six dates at Adelaide’s Thebarton Theatre on Saturday 24 October, Perth’s Riverside Theatre on Monday 26 October, Brisbane’s Convention Centre on Thursday 29 October, Canberra’s Royal Theatre on Saturday 31 October and Melbourne’s Hamer Hall on Monday 2 November, with the final gig at Sydney’s State Theatre on Saturday 7 November.